 Another option is to add Google AdSense to your blog.
 This allows you to display ads that are relevant to your content and target your audience.
 Each time a visitor clicks on an ad, you earn extra money for your bank account.

-Creators on TikTok similarly advertised blogs and marketing as a high-earning strategy.
+Creators on TikTok also advertised blogs and marketing as high-earning strategies.

-Instead, experts suggested that freelance writing or selling another type of service as a freelancer might be more successful for online workers with prior talents under their belts.
+Instead, experts suggested that freelance writing or selling another type of service as a freelancer might be more successful for online workers.

 Making Money with a Service Business

-On TikTok, we found that services businesses were the most popular type of online work advertised by creators.
+On TikTok, we found that service businesses were the most popular type of online work advertised by creators.

 These businesses include a range of skills and activities, such as: